The search for happiness

 One of the most painful feelings in life is lack.

-Lack is, first and foremost, a judgment.
-Some would say it's a feeling of "being in a state of lack."
+Scarcity is, first and foremost, a judgment.
+Some would say it's a feeling of "being in a state of scarcity".

 Feelings, in turn, are relative.
 Or to put it another way: feelings are a consequence of inner values or what we consider good or bad.